Dr. Anthony Kunkel

 Graduate Record Examinations (GRE) in lieu of GMAT

-An Applicant to either the Traditional or the Executive MBA Program may take the GRE in lieu of the GMAT as a requirement for admission.
+An Applicant to the Evening MBA, Online MBA, or the Executive MBA Program may take the GRE in lieu of the GMAT as a requirement for admission.

 - If the grade point average on all work attempted in pursuit of the undergraduate degree is a 2.5 or higher, the applicant must submit a minimum combined score of 300 on the verbal and quantitative parts of the GRE.